Johnson County Domestic Battery Lawyer

 How serious is a Domestic Battery charge in Kansas?

 Domestic battery in Kansas is no joke.
 It carries with it ancillary consequences besides just having to go to court and deal with a possible conviction, probation or being put in jail.
-There are other collateral consequences that impact your rights to carry or have a firearm.
+There are other collateral consequences that impact your rights to carry or possess a firearm.
 It also carries with it the negative stigma associated with domestic battery.
 Ninety-five percent of the people that contact an attorney after being charged with domestic battery have no idea that what they did was a domestic battery.
 Most people are under the mistaken impression that there needs to be some sort of physical harm, a bloody nose, someone with a black eye, something like that.
 However, that is not the case.

 When someone comes in with charges of domestic battery, usually, it is the person’s first offense for any type of crime.
 They are just getting ready to go down the rabbit hole of finding out how much trouble they are in.